Frequent question: Is it safe to go to Alice Springs? - Alice Springs News

 “Alice Springs needed help.”

-It would be a long bow to blame him for the drop in visitation and for talking down the region: The “complete opposite” is true.
+It would be a “long bow” to blame him for the drop in visitation and for talking down the region: The “complete opposite” is true.

 He says following his speaking out the Stronger Futures was brought back and a $48.8m grant came from Canberra, partly to be used for more police.

-Note: CORRECTION: We corrected in the table above the TOTAL line for 2022.